Inflow & Infiltration (I&I)

 • Keep all cleanouts capped, both inside and outside.
 This will help keep unwanted water out of the sanitary sewer system and prevent sewer gas from entering your home.

-What is the District doing about I&I?
+What is the District doing to monitor I&I?

 Driips Logo Primary